Search Contextures Sites

 End Sub

-I want Excel to run this macro automatically every time the Excel file is opened.
+I want Excel to run a macro automatically when the Excel file is opened. go to top

 Place the code in (or call it from) the Workbook_open event of the ThisWorkbook module in the VB editor.
 Or simply name your macro Auto_Open.
 If you choose to use both then Workbook__open will run before Auto_open.